Iowa primary voters deciding King’s fate, Ernst’s challenger

 Ernst’s job approval and overall favorable ratings have dropped in the past year as she has sought to balance support for President Donald Trump, who is popular with Republicans but far less so among others in the state.

-Of the four seeking to challenge Ernst, Theresa Greenfield appears to have an edge, in part because of her compelling story of being widowed as a young mother and owing her rebound to Social Security and union benefits.
+Greenfield appears to have an edge, in part because of her compelling story of being widowed as a young mother and owing her rebound to Democratic priorities, Social Security and union benefits.

 Perhaps most notably, the 55-year-old Greenfield has impressed with her fundraising, bringing in more than $7 million since entering the race last year.
 That’s at least $5 million more than any of her Democratic opponents and reflects the endorsement of the Democrats’ national Senate campaign arm.